hatedabamboo/notes.hatedabamboo.me/src/posts/bash-functions.md

 }
 ```

-Unfortunately, they don’t print the full secret URL, so I had to improvise.
+Unfortunately, they don't print the full secret URL, so I had to improvise.

 Same as before, to use the full functionality of the service, you will need to create an account and [obtain an API key](https://docs.onetimesecret.com/docs/rest-api).